-O Adhesives
+Adhesives

-Adhesives are defined as substances capable of holding materials together by surface attachment and are primarily designed to bond materials together in a wide range of situations and conditions.
+Adhesives are defined as substances capable of holding materials together by surface attachment.
+They are primarily designed to bond materials together in a wide range of situations and conditions.

-Almost any combination of different materials can be bonded together by using the correct choice of adhesive.
+Almost any combination of different materials can be bonded together by using the correct adhesive.

-Adhesive bonding occurs with the conversion of a liquid or semi-solid into a solidified film in one of three ways through:
+Adhesive bonding occurs with the conversion of a liquid or semi-solid into a solidified film through one of these ways:

-- solvent loss
+- → solvent loss

-- chemical reaction
+- → chemical reaction

-- cooling of a hot-applied material
+- → cooling of a hot-applied material.